Welcome to South Africa

 Overnight in Sun City.

-Breakfast at the hotel.
 Day at leisure to unwind in the hotel on try to luck to the world class casino in the mini Las Vegas of Sun City.

 Overnight in Sun City.

-Breakfast at the hotel.
 Depart on a private road transfer to Johannesburg International Airport and make your way to domestic departures for your schedule flight to Hoedspruit.
 On arrival in Hoedspruit Airport driver will pick you up and drop you to your lodge and check in.

 Kruger Private Reserves-All along the world renowned Kruger National Park’s western boundary are private game reserves which combine with the Kruger to create one of the world’s largest game reserves and a truly remarkable destination.
 These reserves offer excellent game viewing opportunities together with the advantages of smaller, hosted accommodation and game drives.
 A trip to the Kruger is an unforgettable and potentially life changing experience.